newmarcel/KeepingYouAwake/README.md

 ## Is this dangerous? ##

-Just to make it clear: This utility shouldn't harm your Mac because it is using an official command line tool from Apple, **BUT** I cannot guarantee anything, so use this tool **AT YOUR OWN RISK**.
+Just to make it clear: this utility shouldn't harm your Mac because it is using an official command line tool from Apple, **BUT** I cannot guarantee anything, so use this tool **AT YOUR OWN RISK**.

 ## Help Needed! ##